adobe/htl-spec/SPECIFICATION.md

 * **Attribute value:** required; the file to include.
 * **Attribute identifier:** none.

 Includes the output of a rendering script run with the current request context, passing back control to the current HTL script.
-It is possible to pass additional request attributes with the `requestAttributes` option.

 > Note: this is comparable to the JSP `<%@ include file="" %>`.